CAADO/DH-W6/notes.md

 this was also a failure, totally incompehensable data.
 Apperently it didn't feel like playing nice with the XML files this time.
 I'm pretty sure it grabbed the titles, but I will upload the lot of the failures so you can take a look if you want.

+So I have some excelent Voyant results, a API call that worked, and several attempts at visualisations that failed.
+I think I'm going to make a hard turn, and instead I'm going to make an audio file about this.
+That's what I spent time on before, and I think it's the most interesting way to explain what I'm thinking in this case.
+It was also a big focus of the course, I've done plenty of visualisations, posters and normal presintations of data, but I've never done audio before.